 How Does Arbitrage Betting Work?

-This approach only works when you’re dealing with either-or outcomes.
-For example, if you peruse the latest NFL betting odds and see a sure bet opportunity on the moneyline between the Arizona Cardinals and Denver Broncos, you would invest in the Cardinals to win at one sportsbook and the Broncos to win at another.
-This wouldn’t work if you were betting futures or props in which there are more than two outcomes or teams from which to choose.
+This approach only works in either-or scenarios.
+For example, if you spot a sure-bet opportunity on the moneyline between the Arizona Cardinals and Denver Broncos, you might back the Cardinals at one sportsbook and the Broncos at another.
+It doesn’t apply to futures or prop bets, where multiple possible outcomes prevent you from covering every angle.

-Even more importantly, arbitrage betting only makes sense when there’s a sizable discrepancy in odds between two sportsbooks.
-Most of the time, the linemakers at every site are fairly aligned with their projections.
-They may not jibe together perfectly, but the differences are minimal.
-Arbitrage betting demands you find situations in which there’s an actual chasm between how sportsbooks view two teams.
+Even more importantly, arbitrage betting only works when there’s a significant gap in odds between two sportsbooks.
+Most of the time, oddsmakers are closely aligned in their projections.
+The numbers might not match exactly, but the differences are usually minimal.
+To make arbitrage worthwhile, you need to find those rare situations where there’s a true divide in how sportsbooks value the same matchup.

 Before we get into how to spot and work these potential opportunities, make sure to check out our list of the top online sportsbooks to use in general: